 As part of Kendrick's Widening Horizons strategic initiative, we actively pursue partnerships with schools and businesses in our local area and beyond.
-These associations benefit the students of Kendrick, as well as students in neighbouring schools.
+These associations benefit the students of Kendrick, as well as those in neighbouring schools.
 We share our good practice and offer opportunities to work with primary and secondary schools in the Reading area.
-Currently, Kendrick is a hub school in the Science Learning Partnership and provides support and expertise to other schools in the teaching of science.

-Kendrick is going through an expansion process, which started in September 2020 when an additional 32 students joined us in Year 7.
-This will continue for the next year until September 2024 when the school will have four forms of 32 students in Years 7-11.
-In the expanded cohort, priority is given to pupil premium students and students in the Reading area, this is called Priority Area 1 in our admissions process.
-Our Widening Horizons initiative commits us to achieving greater participation and access for students from Reading primary schools.
-To support this work, we run a weekly Inspire Club for Year 3-5 students during Term 2 to Term 6.
-This provides support for pupil premium children, and their families who wish to apply to Kendrick School.
+Kendrick has been expanding over the last four years, a process that started in September 2020 when an additional 32 students joined the school in Year 7.
+This year we welcomed the last of the expanded cohorts into Year 7, which completes the expansion, making Kendrick a four-form entry school for Years 7-11.
+In the admission process, priority is given to pupil premium students and students living in the Reading area, which is called Priority Area 1.
+Our Widening Horizons initiative commits us to achieving greater participation and access for students from local primary schools.
+In July 2024, we were awarded the Sutton Trust Fair School Admissions Award at Gold level.
+This is a great accolade for the school which we are very proud of.

-As the Headteacher of Kendrick, my resolve and vision is to lead, inspire and make a difference to the lives of girls and young women.
+As the Headteacher of Kendrick, it is my vision to lead, inspire and make a difference to the lives of girls and young women.
 I believe passionately in girls' education and know that Kendrick School affords its students the very best education there is.